learn-co-curriculum/javascript-intro-to-variable-assignment-and-declaration/README.md

 It's important to note that case matters, so `javaScript`, `javascript`, `JavaScript`, and `JAVASCRIPT` are four different variables.

 ## Initializing variables
 The `var` reserved word is the classic way to declare a variable.
-It's been around since the inception of JavaScript, and it's what you will encounter in any pre-ES2015 code (and in any sloppy code written after ES2015).
+It's been around since the inception of JavaScript, and it's what you will encounter in any pre-ES2015 code.

 Creating new variables in JavaScript is really a two-step process.
 First, we declare the variable...
 ```js